-To access the premium subscription giving you full access to the content, you MUST register on first using the Financial Times for an account using your Royal Holloway email address.
-Therafter, you log in using your Royal Holloway email address and the password you have created when registering directly with The Financial Times.
+To access the premium subscription, giving you full access to the content, you must register for an account using your Royal Holloway email address.
+Thereafter, you must log in using your Royal Holloway email address and the password you have created when registering directly with The Financial Times.

 A collection of historical archives (modern to present), newspapers and periodicals (17th to 19th centuries) including:

 Daily Mail Historical Archive,

 The Economist Historical Archive,

 Nineteenth Century UK Periodicals,